-Comprehensive Instructional Evaluation

-(Faculty should be evaluated on initial evaluation checklist and comprehensive evaluation checklist.)
+Comprehensive Instructional Evaluation (Faculty should be evaluated on initial evaluation checklist and comprehensive evaluation checklist.)

-Criteria Meets Professional Expectation Recommend Improvement Unable to Observe Teaches subject matter that is consistent with course description and established outcomes Prepare syllabus that meets institutional standards Effectively organizes and presents course material Utilizes a variety of teaching and evaluation techniques Utilizes applied learning techniques as appropriate to discipline or occupation Incorporates philosophy of workplace and citizenship skills into instructional materials as appropriate Well prepared for class (Including course content, supplies and equipment) Demonstrates techniques to actively engage students in the learning experience Encourages students to think critically Develops evaluation instruments that are well constructed and consistent with subject material being taught Maintains professional demeanor in working with students Meets class as scheduled (start and end times as announced in schedule) Keep accurate student records

-Criteria Meets Professional Expectation Recommend Improvement Unable to Observe Maintains appropriate communication with Instructional Leader Works cooperatively and professionally with staff Maintains current level of competence in discipline Adheres to College policies and procedures
+Criteria Meets Professional Expectations Recommend Improvement Unable to Observe

+Teaches subject matter that is •

+consistent with course description and

+established outcomes

+Prepares syllabus that meets

+institutional standards

+Effectively organizes and presents

+course material

+Utilizes a variety of teaching and

+evaluation techniques

+Utilizes applied learning techniques as

+appropriate to discipline or occupation

+Incorporates philosophy of workplace

+and citizenship skills into instructional

+materials as appropriate

+Well prepared for class (Including

+course content, supplies and

+equipment)

+Demonstrates techniques to actively

+engage students in the learning

+experience

+Encourages students to think critically

+Develops evaluation instruments that

+are well constructed and consistent

+with subject material being taught

+Maintains professional demeanor in

+working with students

+Meets class as scheduled (start and

+end times as announced in schedule)

+Keeps accurate student records

+Maintains appropriate communication

+with Instructional Leader

+Works cooperatively and

+professionally with staff

+Maintains current level of competence

+in discipline

+Adheres to College policies and

+procedures

-General Evaluation Summary of Comprehensive Instructional Evaluation: Provide general summary of observations.
-Areas identified as Recommend Improvement require explanation and improvement plan with measureable outcomes.
+General Evaluation Summary of Comprehensive Instructional Evaluation:

+Provide general summary of observations.
+Areas identified as Recommend Improvement require explanation and improvement plan with measurable outcomes.